cncf/tag-env-sustainability/website/content/landscape/_index.md

 <!--- this statement needs reference: They do not trust their users, as users vary from amateur to experienced. --->
 Additionally, the quantification challenges previously identified also contribute heavily to further difficulties in accounting for carbon costs by specific users, as the carbon accounting can take much longer than users have to connect to individual types of jobs.
 The hyperscalers mentioned above offer insight into the carbon emissions of cloud resources through carbon dashboards or APIs.
-Yet, these can be quite limited and/or have a considerable time lag for the carbon emission data to become available within an acceptable timewindow for users to take action on.
+Yet, these can be quite limited and/or have a considerable time lag for the carbon emission data to become available within an acceptable time window for users to take action on.
 In addition, the methodologies used to calculate carbon emissions can vary between cloud providers, reducing a user's ability to compare between providers.
 How this information is measured or estimated is often obtuse, inconsistent, and without industry consensus.
 As with most emerging technology areas, the variance in underlying implementations will continue until industry centers around a collective schema or framework for both measuring and expressing those measurements.